Telematic Media Arts

 EXHIBITION STATEMENT

-Telematic Media Arts is pleased to present Interspecies, a two-artist exhibition of work by the Los Angeles – based performance artist hamsa fae and the international cyberpunk art collective Orphan Drift (Ranu Mukherjee and Maggie Roberts), interrogating self-identity and the limits of the human, by foregrounding our entanglement with what we otherwise take to be an alien other, different from us.
-In distinct ways, each of these artists deconstructs metaphysical binaries – between male and female, mind and body, the human and the animal, nature and technology – instead cultivating novel, fluid ways of being in-between.
+Telematic Media Arts is pleased to present Interspecies, a two-artist exhibition of work by the Los Angeles – based performance artist hamsa fae and the international artist avatar 0rphan Drift (Ranu Mukherjee and Maggie Roberts), interrogating the limits of the human, by deconstructing the binary distinctions between male and female, mind and body, human and animal, nature and technology.
+These artists foreground the entanglement of self-identity with that which appears to be different: an alien other.
+And they cultivate novel, more fluid ways of being in-between.

 In their multi-media project, If AI were Cephalopod, 0rphan Drift speculatively imagines an AI consciousness coded with the somatic tendencies of an octopus.
-What paradigm of “intelligence” are we presupposing in the development of Artificial Intelligence?
-Is it not perhaps better to imagine the intelligence of machines in light of the remarkably sophisticated cognition of other creatures?
+What paradigm of “intelligence” do we presuppose in the development of Artificial Intelligence?
+Is it not perhaps better to imagine the intelligence of large language models and other digital technologies in light of what we now recognize as the remarkably sophisticated cognition of other creatures?
 What alternative forms of experience and perception are revealed in so doing?
 And if intelligence is so conceived, is human cognition not perhaps already more of a distributed, embodied consciousness than commonly understood?

-In this way, both artists reach beyond the limits of the human – understood since the Rennaisance as the “measure of all things” – conjuring figures of the interspecies that not only lie between conventional oppositions, but integrate and exceed them, evoking the embodied consciousness of something post-human: a mythical creature, both monstrous and beautiful, subhuman and divine, beyond the hegemony of binary orders.
+In this way, both artists reach beyond the limits of the human – understood since the Renaissance as the “measure of all things” – conjuring figures of the interspecies that not only lie between conventional oppositions, but exceed them, evoking the embodied consciousness of something more-than-human: a mythical creature, both monstrous and beautiful, subhuman and divine, beyond the hegemony of binary regimes.

 ARTIST BIOS